orlox/mkipp/README.md

 - mesa_data.py: a simple parser of MESA data files that only parses specific columns to save time
 - mkipp.py: the Kippenhahn plotter

 Although lower-level functions are provided that allow plotting directly into a matplotlib axis object, a high level function produces a fully decorated plot.
-The repository comes with some sample MESA data for a 15 Msun, which if used with the following python script
+The repository comes with some sample MESA data for a 20 Msun star, which if used with the following python script

 ```python
 import mkipp